AWikia/Level/README.md

 Once glyphs from this range come to Unicode, those will be either remain in the original spot alongside the new ones or will be removed entirely from the original spot to encourage using the standarized equivalents, with the original spots being permanently unallocated so users can know that it had those glyphs previously

 #### Emoji Skin Tones (F2000 - F6FFF)
 Unicode range F2000-F6FFF is allocated for all skinned emoji.
 0 are supported currently in each subrange, supporting 0 total glyphs.
-Includes the following glyphs in both BW and COLR fonts (Where **x** is a hexadecimal number between 2 to 6:
+Those with bolded names are ZWJ glyphs in addition.
+Includes the following glyphs in both BW and COLR fonts (Where **x** is a hexadecimal number between 2 to 6):

 | No.  | Unicode | Name                      | Glyphs |
 | ---- | ------- | ------------------------- | ------ |